 An explanation of the flood claims process

-Information about how you should present your loss to the insurance company
+Information about how to present your loss to your insurance company

 Information about your policy coverage